krhanson3/ChocAnCS200/README.txt

         Includes
           imageStorage folder
           A main html file with:
-          - a analysis of work completed
+          - an analysis of work completed
           - an overall Stereotype Diagram for the entire system
           - a main Activity Diagram for the entire system
           - individual activity diagrams for each use case